rian39/notes/deleuze_foucault.md

 the tools or material machines have to be chosen first of all by a diagram 39

-there is no diagram that does not also include, beside the points which it connects up, certain relatively free or unbound points, points of creativity, change and resistance, and it perhaps with these that we ought to begin order to understand the whole picture.
+there is no diagram that does not also include, beside the points which it connects up, certain relatively free or unbound points, points of creativity, change and resistance, and it perhaps with these that we ought to begin in order to understand the whole picture.
 44

 knowledge is a practical assemblage, a 'mechanism' of statements and visibilities.
 51